What is UANI and what do they stand for?

 United Against Nuclear Iran (UANI), a program of the American Coalition Against Nuclear Iran, Inc., is a section 501(c)(3) organization.
 UANI is a non-partisan, broad-based coalition that comprises individuals and organizations from across the spectrum.
 UANI’s coalition of members -- including human rights and humanitarian groups, the labor movement, political advocacy and grassroots organizations, representatives of diverse ethnicities, faith communities, political and social affiliations -- are united in a commitment to prevent Iran from fulfilling its ambition to become a regional superpower possessing nuclear weapons.
 UANI is an issue-based coalition in which each coalition member has its own interests as well as the collective goal of advancing an Iran free of nuclear weapons.
 UANI is led by a board of outstanding national figures representing all sectors of our country.

 A nuclear Iran would be a major threat to American security interests, regional stability, and world peace.
-Since 1979 the Iranian regime, most recently under President Mahmoud Ahmadinejad’s leadership, has demonstrated increasingly threatening behavior and rhetoric toward the US and the West.
-Iran continues to defy the International Atomic Energy Agency (IAEA) and the United Nations in their attempts to monitor its nuclear activities.
+Since 1979, the Iranian regime, has demonstrated increasingly threatening behavior and rhetoric toward the US and the West.
+Iran continues to illegally procure nuclear equipment even after the JCPOA.
 A number of Arab states have warned that Iran’s development of nuclear weapons poses a threat to Middle East stability and could provoke a regional nuclear arms race.
 In short, the prospect of a nuclear-armed Iran is a threat of the highest magnitude.
-Iran is led by radical Islamic clerics with history of hostile behavior including a willingness to wage war and to battle the United States and its allies.
+Iran is led by radical Islamic clerics with a history of hostile behavior including a willingness to wage war and to battle the United States and its allies.
 With a nuclear weapon, Iran would be able to project its power throughout the region, threaten key US allies as well as American troops, and share the technology or the weapons with terrorist groups that target the United States.

 - Build a broad, bipartisan and inclusive coalition with leading individuals and organizations representing a broad spectrum of views;